ropensci/c3dr/paper.md

 # Statement of need

 *C3D* is a binary format commonly used in biomechanics to store data from multiple sources, such as motion capture systems and force plates [@motionlabsystems2021].
-The format is widely regarded the standard data container in the field of human motion analysis.
+The format is widely regarded as the standard data container in the field of human motion analysis.
 However, despite its widespread adoption, the available technical tools for working with *C3D* files are limited.

-The primary software for handling c3d files is the Biomechanical-ToolKit (`BTK`) [@barre2014].
+The primary software for handling *C3D* files is the Biomechanical-ToolKit (`BTK`) [@barre2014].
-Released as open-source software and popular for its graphical user interface Mokka, `BTK` has long been the standard tool for biomechanical data analysis; However, the software has not been updated since 2015.
+Released as open-source software and popular for its graphical user interface Mokka, `BTK` has long served as the standard tool for biomechanical data analysis; however, the software has not been updated since 2015.
-More recent approaches, such as the `ezc3d` library [@michaud2021], are available, but like `BTK`, they are limited to the C++, Matlab, or Python programming language [@johnsson2022].
+More recent approaches, such as the `ezc3d` library [@michaud2021], are available, but like `BTK`, they are limited to C++, MATLAB, or Python [@johnsson2022].

 The *R* language is widely used for scientific visualization, data wrangling, and statistical analysis [@rcoreteam2025].
 Yet, no software for reading and analyzing *C3D* files has existed in the R environment.